top of page

 The verb 'reconcile' has its origins in the Latin word 'reconciliare,' which combines 're-' meaning 'again' and 'conciliare' meaning 'to bring together' or 'to make friendly.'
 In Latin, 'reconciliare' was used to describe the act of reestablishing friendly or harmonious relations between individuals or groups who were previously in conflict or disagreement.
 In English, 'reconcile' was adopted in the 14th century, retaining its Latin sense of restoring amicable relationships or resolving differences.
 The etymology of 'reconcile' underscores its historical association with the idea of bringing people or factions together once again, emphasizing the process of healing and reuniting after a period of discord or strife.

-Quiz: Find the meaning of reconcile
+Quiz: Find the meaning of the verb reconcile:

 Try Again!